My Big Chop Natural Hair Journey: One Year of Growth & Healing

 Final Thoughts: Still Growing, Still Healing

-This big chop was never just about hair—it was about surrender, starting over, and rediscovering myself one curl at a time.
-If you’re in that in-between stage too, know it’s okay not to have it all figured out.
+This big chop journey was never just about hair; it was about surrender, starting over, and rediscovering myself one curl at a time.
+Growth isn’t always visible at first; sometimes it’s happening quietly in your confidence, your peace, and your faith.